Laragear/Preload/README.md

 * **I activated this Preload but my application still doesn't feel _faster_.
 What's wrong?**

-Initial requests should be fast once the preload script is loaded.
+Initial requests _should_ be faster under a preload script.
 This does not affect Opcache or the whole application performance in any other way.

 If you still _feel_ your app is slow, remember to benchmark your app, cache your config and views, check your database queries and API calls, and queue expensive logic, among other things.
 You can also use [Laravel Octane](https://github.com/laravel/octane).